Type 1 diabetes2

-Although the exact causes for the development of type 2 diabetes are still unknown, there are several important risk factors:
+Although the exact causes of type 2 diabetes are still unclear, there are several important risk factors:

 - excess body weight